Koromix/rygel/web/koffi.dev/platforms.md

 ## Node.js

-Koffi requires _Node.js 16.0_ or a more recent version.
+Koffi requires _Node.js 16_ or a more recent version.

-Use [NVM](https://github.com/nvm-sh/nvm) to install more recent Node versions on older Linux distributions.
+Use [NVM](https://github.com/nvm-sh/nvm) to install recent Node versions on old Linux distributions.

-## Supported platforms
+## Platforms

 The following combinations of OS and architectures __are officially supported and tested__ at the moment: